 We want to establish the effect of these chemical changes on life and other aspects of the oceans.
 In order to use our experimental and observational results to predict successfully the nature of a future high CO2 world, we have to measure seawater carbon chemistry and pH accurately.

-Because it so important, 4 scientific specialists are involved with this task on this cruise.
-Today’s blog entry features 2 of the 4, Dorothee Bakker and Gareth Lee from the University of East Anglia at Norwich.
+Because it so important, four scientific specialists are involved with this task on this cruise.
+Today’s blog entry features two of the four: Dorothee Bakker and Gareth Lee from the University of East Anglia at Norwich.

 Dorothee and Gareth take alternate long shifts, spending their time in an adapted shipping container (see photo), which sits alongside the bioassay container on the back deck of the Discovery.
 Although it looks relatively unremarkable from the outside, as you can see from the other photos, the inside is another matter entirely.
 There are enough pipes, tubes, chemicals and instruments to keep any chemist happy.